-Chamberlain's work was selected for a number of reasons, predominantly due to its complexity and high level of detail.
-In striving to recreate such intricacy, via a robotic implementation, it would enable us to gain a better understanding of the robot's capability and potential limitations.

-Another interesting aspect of Chamberlain's work lies within its combination of accuracy and delicacy.
+lan's work was selected for a number of reasons, predominantly due to its complexity and high level of detail.
+In striving to recreate such intricacy, it would enable us to gain a better understanding of the robots capability and potential limitations.
+Another interesting aspect of lan's work lies within its combination of accuracy and delicacy.
 Although the images are very precise, to a level that could be compared to that of a machine, they have a distinct hand drawn quality that separates them.

-Through exploring the reproduction of theses images with a robot we hope to gain insight on human gesture and whether it is something that can be emulated or complemented by a machine.
-Chamberlain's subject matter and play on technology also seemed to be very fitting for this investigation.
+Through exploring these images with a robot we hope to investigate where the human gesture lies and if it is something that can be emulated by a machine.
+Its subject matter and play on technology also seemed to be very fitting for this investigation.